daveprowse/prom-live/labs/lab-05/lab-05.md

 Instrumentation is the ability to monitor and measure the level of a product’s performance.
 Let's show an example of instrumentation for a basic web server written in Python.

-> Note: This lab assumes an Ubuntu Server or Debian Server.
+> Note: This lab assumes an Ubuntu Server or Debian Server. `tmux` or a similar terminal multiplexer is recommended.

 In this lab we will: